|Ground Fault Circuit Interrupters (GFCIs):||| Print ||

 It is recommended that GFCIs be installed in areas where appliances and power tools are used in close proximity to water.
 Tap water or wet objects are able to conduct electricity very easily and can connect your body to a ground potential, thus increasing your chances of receiving a shock from a ground fault.
-Appliances that have built-in GFCI protection, as now required for hair dryers, may not need additional GFCI protection, but there are still many appliances not provided with GFCI protection.
+Appliances that have built-in GFCI protection, as now required for hair dryers, may not need additional GFCI protection, but there are still many appliances not equipped with GFCI protection.

 What is nuisance tripping of a GFCI?

 It takes only 5 mA (0.005 A) of current leakage from the hot wire to the ground to cause a GFCI to trip.
 A small amount of leakage current may be difficult to avoid in some normal circuits.
 Hand-held power tools do not cause a tripping problem if the tool is maintained in good condition.
 Some stationary motors, such as a bathroom vent fan or fluorescent lighting fixtures, may produce enough leakage to cause nuisance tripping.
 Another problem may be a long circuit with many splices.
 If possible, keep GFCI circuits less than 100 feet long.
 To avoid nuisance tripping, a GFCI should not supply:

 How does a GFCI differ from an AFCI?